Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TSC

 \subsubsection{Summary}

-Finally we summarize the results of classifications and corresponding block-states.
-For systems with spinless fermions, the ultimate classification is $\mathbb{Z}_2^3$, with following three root block-states: \begin{enumerate}[1.] \item Complex fermion decoration on 0D block $\mu$; \item Majorana chain decoration on each 1D block $\tau_1$, or 1D Haldane chain decoration on each 1D block $\tau_2$; \item 2D bosonic Levin-Gu state on each 2D block $\sigma_2$. \end{enumerate} For systems with spin-1/2 fermions, the ultimate classification is $\mathbb{Z}_2$, the root block-state is 0D bSPT mode representing the eigenvalue $-1$ of reflection generator $\bs{M}_1^1\in T_h$ decoration on 0D block $\mu$.
+Finally, we summarize the results of classifications and corresponding block states.
+For systems with spinless fermions, the ultimate classification is $\mathbb{Z}_2^3$, with following three root block states: \begin{enumerate}[1.] \item Complex fermion decoration on 0D block $\mu$; \item Majorana chain decoration on each 1D block $\tau_1$, { which is equivalent to 1D fSPT chain decoration on each 1D block $\tau_3$ or Haldane phase deocration on each 1D block $\tau_2$}; \item 2D bosonic Levin-Gu state on each 2D block $\sigma_2$. \end{enumerate} For systems with spin-1/2 fermions, the ultimate classification is $\mathbb{Z}_2$, the root block state is 0D bSPT mode representing the eigenvalue $-1$ of reflection generator $\bs{M}_1^1\in T_h$ decoration on 0D block $\mu$.